 However, when escaping this way, someone had to be the ‘lid man’ with the promises of being able to go down into the hole another time.
-In the room underground was a man hole cover, exactly the same as the ones you see in the city today and what would have been in use back then.
-The lights were turned out as if to create the atmosphere of night time escape and two strong guys were asked to carefully and quietly lift the heavy lid…
+In the room underground was a manhole cover, the same as the ones you see in the city today and what would have been in use back then.
+The lights were turned out as if to create the atmosphere of nighttime escape and two strong guys were asked to carefully and quietly lift the heavy lid.

 Escaping Via the East Berlin U-Bahn Underground Stations

-From there you are taken via the subway to my much recommended Berlin Wall viewing site, Bernauer Strasse, where more than seven escape tunnels were attempted within a short distance of just 350 meters of each other.
-This is also where two of the most successful tunnels were constructed.
+From there you are taken via the metro to my much recommended Berlin Wall viewing site, Bernauer Strasse, where more than seven escape tunnels were attempted within a short distance of just 350 meters of each other.
+This is also where two of the most successful Berlin Wall escape tunnels were constructed.